samuelede/devops-pbl-projects/project6/README.md

 ![create partitions](images/step1_5_a_create_partitions.png)

-Step 1 of 11 - Next, follow the prompts, enter `n` to create a new partition, then follow the default values a showen above, then enter `w` to write table to disk and exit followed by yes to complete the operation.
+Step 1 of 11 - Next, follow the prompts, enter `n` to create a new partition, then follow the default values as shown above, then enter `w` to write table to disk and exit followed by *yes* to complete the operation.
 Repeat the same steps for the remaining two volumes.

 ![create partitions](images/step1_5_b_create_partitions.png)